katanemo/arch/README.md

 > [!NOTE]
 > Today, the function calling LLM (Arch-Function) designed for the agentic and RAG scenarios is hosted for free in the US-central region.
-> To offer consistent throughput, and to manage our expenses, we will enable access to the hosted LLM via developers keys or give you the option to run that LLM locally.
+> To offer consistent throughput, and to manage our expenses, we will enable access to the hosted LLM via developers keys in 90 days, and give you the option to run that LLM locally.
 > Pricing for the hosted version of Arch-Function will be ~ $0.10/M output token (100x cheaper that GPT-4o for function calling scenarios)